Ashikajayakumar/Full_stack_java/02_Data_type.md

 <h2 style="center;"><b>3.String </b></h2>

-* In some languages, there is a special “character” type for a single character.
+* In languages like C or Java, a single character has a special type called **char**.

-  For example, in the C language and in Java it is called “char”.
+* JavaScript has **only one type: string**.

-* In JavaScript, there is no such type.
-There’s only one type: string.
-A string may consist of **zero characters (be empty), one character or many of them**.
+   It can be empty, one character, or many characters.

 ### Example for Big Integer